Raffaello Romanelli

 Raffaello Romanelli (13 May 1856 – 3 April 1928) was an Italian sculptor, born in Florence, Italy.

-The son of Florentine sculptor Pasquale Romanelli, Raffaello is fore-mostly known for his monuments and portrait busts dedicated to noteworthy figures.
+The son of Florentine sculptor Pasquale Romanelli, Raffaello is foremostly known for his monuments and portrait busts dedicated to noteworthy figures.
 He worked around the globe in America, Argentina, Austria, Cuba, England, France, Germany, Italy, Romania and Russia.
 Raffaello worked from two studios both located in the ‘Oltrarno’ district in Florence, initially from the family studio in Borgo San Frediano and then from a new one in Piazza Santo Spirito.
-Both studios were former churches: after being deconsecrated, they were converted into sculpture studios to make use of the ample space provided by the high ceilings.
+Both studios were former churches.
+After being deconsecrated, they were converted into sculpture studios to make use of the ample space provided by the high ceilings.
 The atelier in Borgo San Frediano still houses the Romanelli Sculpture Studio and Gallery, an active studio with Raffaello's portraiture legacy being continued by his great-great-grandchildren.

 Personal life

 Childhood

 Born in Florence on May 13, 1856 to Pasquale Romanelli and his wife Elisa a descendant of Francesco Ferruccio, daughter of Vincenzo Mangoni, he was the fourth born of six children.
 From an early age Raffaello could be found in his father's studio, where he acquired the first skills of draughtsmanship.
 His first official work was the hand of Lorenzo Bartolini in marble, gifted to the Russian Princess Olga Orloff, a family friend of his parents.